 The transit of Mercury will last about 5 hours and 29 minutes (329 minutes in total).
 By the way easier for us, when neglecting local circumstances and assuming, that this duration is applicable anywhere on the Earth, when transit will be visible.

 Next, let’s consider a relation between transit across the solar disk and possible transit across the… adjoining prominences!

-If the solar diameter has 1391020km and an additional considered prominence with height about 100000km, then:
+If the solar diameter has 1391020km and an additionally considered prominence with height about 100000km, then:

 , what means, that for typical prominence size, (what big likelihood is that it happen) we should gain another 38 min before and after contacts.
 Obviously, this time can be extended, depends how big the prominences rise.
 For 200000km prominence height, it will be about 1h16min, Awesome!
 It’s hard to take into account bigger prominences, because they happen only rarely, but Mercury is small relatively to them, although it’s worth to watch the Sun much more before and after the transit.